 Alright.
 Here's the deal: I'm sick of being broke.
 While I'm extremely thankful for my position at the University and for having a steady income, this whole 8-5 thing is for the birds.
-So after doing some brainstorming with Joslyn, I've decided to write my own play.
+So after doing some brainstorming with my friends Greg and Joslyn, I've decided to write my own play.

 Before you ask, no I don't have any experience in the theatre.
 I didn't study fine arts in college and I've only been to handful of plays in my life.
 But as I've learned from examining Tyler Perry's ridiculously popular plays or the nonsense that B.E.T. airs everyday, I'm convinced that I don't need a shred of talent in order to appeal (and profit off of) a certain segment of consuming Black Americans.
 While Perry's work in the arts is pretty insipid, stereotypical, bland, and mind-numbing; let's face facts: one thing it is not is a bad business.
 His plays are cash cows that are able to generate mad loot in an undersaturated theatre market that is all but extinct.
 On one hand, many criticis are quick to indicate that Perry's plays have turned back the progress black folks have made during great artistic movements like the Harlem Renaissance; and I tend to agree.
 Tyler Perry is no James Baldwin, Langston Hughes, or August Wilson.
 But, damn it to hell if this dude isn't still making a fortune.
 I mean, you've got people dropping good money (sometimes as much as 40-50 bucks a pop) to see one of his plays.
 I won't even start with how much his play-converted movies make at the box office.
 Like him or not, the dude has tapped into a money-making market.

 So in the interest of making a bunch of money without having to be too innovative, I've decided to write a Black Gospel play.
 Here are the roles I plan on casting for my first production of "Momma, Put That Cornbread Down and Sing!":